File Sharing

 - A download button that generates a short-lived signed link.

-- A downloaders list with timestamps.
+- A download history with timestamps.

 Use these fields together to track what the file is, where it belongs in the workflow, and who has interacted with it.